antoniopedropi/SynthTabularDataGeneration-IR/README.md

 ## Supplementary Materials

 - **CodeOcean Capsule**: a capsule with the code also presented in this repository, fully reproducible, in an already set up Puthon environment, available with the DOI: [10.24433/CO.7826905.v2](https://doi.org/10.24433/CO.7826905.v2)
-- **Zenodo Data Repository**: an "Imbalanced Regression Dataset Repository" comprising 62 datasets tailored for imbalanced regression tasks, available with the DOI: [10.5281/zenodo.17429036](https://doi.org/10.5281/zenodo.17429036)
+- **Zenodo Repository**: an "Imbalanced Regression Dataset Repository" comprising 62 datasets tailored for imbalanced regression tasks, available with the DOI: [10.5281/zenodo.17429036](https://doi.org/10.5281/zenodo.17429036)
+- **GitHub Dataset Repository**: more details on the "Imbalanced Regression Dataset Repository" also published in Zenodo are available at: [Datasets-ImbalancedRegression](https://antoniopedropi.github.io/Datasets-ImbalancedRegression/)

 ---